hamzamsalah/hamzamsalah.github.io/index.md

 [![](assets/shields/matplotlib.svg)](#)
 [![](assets/shields/seaborn.svg)](#)

-Forecasting retail inventory demand and optimized stock levels using predictive analytics and machine learning models (ARIMA, SARIMA, Linear Regression, Gradient Boosting).
-Conducting EDA to identify key drivers of demand, such as promotions, supplier reliability, and seasonal trends, to help reduce overstock and improve product availability.
+Forecasting retail inventory and optimizing stock using predictive analytics (ARIMA, SARIMAX, Linear Regression, Gradient Boosting) to identify demand drivers such as promotions and seasonality to reduce overstock and improve availability.

 ---